Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-18-baggage.md

 He wiped away a futile tear.
 "Fine.
 Is there anything we CAN do?"

 Colin and Mary exchanged glances.
-"This...the death of a whole planetary biosphere isn't exactly our field."
+"This... the death of a whole planetary biosphere isn't exactly our field."
 Colin demurred.

 "Is it anybody's?"